harshbir026/DeepFake./README.md

 Deepfake Detection in Images using Signature Analysis and Robust Adversarial Handling
 ====================================================================================

-Course Project — CS-671: Deep Learning and its Applications Indian Institute of Technology (IIT) Mandi
+Course Project: CS-671: Deep Learning and its Applications

-Project Statement 25 (PS 25):
+Project Statement:
 Deepfake Detection in Images using Signature Analysis and Robust Adversarial Handling

 ------------------------------------------------------------------------------------